revel/revel.github.io/manual/templates.md

 ### append

-Add a variable to an array, or start an array, in the given context.
+Add a variable to an array, or create an array; in the given context.

-Example:

 {% raw %}